-2. Project management matters
+2. Project Management Matters

 Preparation for an event or campaign is equally as important as the event itself.
 It’s vital to have a solid plan of action in place before doing anything or promising anything.
 The time spent putting that plan in place is the difference between a successful outcome and a disaster in the making.

-3. Pushback should be part of the process
+3. Pushback is Part of the Process

 Teams made up of individuals with similar philosophies can achieve a lot.
 But every group decision making process should include constructive criticism.
 Marketing leaders have a role to play in creating a culture where feedback drives better ideas and team members engage in productive back and forth.
 Above all, creative team members should be able to speak up if a marketing idea isn’t doable.